PrunaAI/pruna/docs/contributions/how_to_contribute.rst

 .. code-block:: bash

-    pytest
+    uv run pytest

 If you want to run only the tests with a specific marker, e.g. fast CPU tests, you can do so by running:

 .. code-block:: bash

-    pytest -m "cpu and not slow"
+    uv run pytest -m "cpu and not slow"

+Note: ``uv run`` automatically activates the virtual environment managed by uv, so you don't need to manually activate it.

 5. Create a Pull Request